morinlab/tools-morinlab/README.md

 ## Known limitations
 Please be aware that many of the tools included here have only been tested on a small number of data sets.

 ### Not all MAFs are quivalent
 We fully expect incompatability with MAF files exported from other pipelines.
-Ideally, if you are running downstream analyses on your own mutation calls, you should use the vcf2maf tool to reannotate these.
+Ideally, if you are running downstream analyses on your own mutation calls, you should reannotate these.
+We have packaged the maf2maf tool for this purpose.
+If you encounter a MAF file that does not work with maf2maf it may be difficult to debug.
+You can first try paring it down to the minimum required columns for a MAF file.

 ###chr1 or 1
 We also note that the "chr" prefix is needed/expected by some tools (e.g. GISTIC) but most are either ambivalent or expect no prefix.
 We suggest that, if possible, you supply reference files and mutation files that lack the chr prefix.
 Tools that need this are designed to add the prefix if it is lacking.